Rathven

-Rathven (Raffin) is an ecclesiastical parish, village and former civil parish in the historic county of Banff, now in Moray, Scotland.
-The civil parish was last used as a census subdivision in 2001 when the population was 12,378, The former burgh of Buckie is the largest settlement in the parish, which also includes Findochty and Portknockie.
+Rathven (Raffin) is an ecclesiastical parish, village and former civil parish in the historic County of Banff, now in Moray, Scotland.
+The civil parish was last used as a census subdivision in 2001, with a population of 12,378, The former burgh of Buckie is the largest settlement in the parish, which also includes Findochty and Portknockie.

 Churches

 A medieval church dedicated to St Peter was built before the Reformation.
 The Rannas Aisle of 1612 is all that remains of the early church.
 This was built by the Hays of Rannas.

-In 1224 a John Bisset, linked to the church, built a leper hospital.
-This was converted into a Bedesman Hospital.
+In 1224, John Bisset, linked to the church, built a leper hospital.
+This was later converted into a Bedesman Hospital.
 At the time of the Reformation the church was under the control of St Mary's Collegiate Church in Cullen.

 The Roman Catholic St Peter's Church is in the town of Buckie.
 It is sometimes inaccurately referred to as a cathedral.
 St Gregory's Church, Preshome and St Ninian's Church, Tynet are served from here.
 The church was built in 1851–7 to a design by Bishop James Kyle and Alexander and William Reid.
 In 1907 the chancel, altar and baptistry were altered by Charles Jean Ménart, who also designed St Aloysius Church, Glasgow.